 There you will find, among others:

-1. An intriguing comparison of two leadership styles: Leaders focused on solving problems and Leaders acting as coaches.
+An intriguing comparison of two leadership styles: Leaders Focused on Solving Problems and Coaching Leaders.

-2. Four specific tools that you can start using immediately and start practicing the coaching leadership style.
+Four specific tools that you can start using immediately and start practicing the leadership style of coaching.

 In addition, our website offers a free e-book titled The Engaging Leader Questions Library.

-There, you will find specific question sets used to develop and practice a coaching leadership style.
+There, you will find specific question sets used to develop and practice a leader as a coach style.

 Their great advantage is that they build the psychological safety of the employee, and they naturally increase engagement and motivation.